-Though they are situated only about 120 miles apart, the Arizona cities of Tucson and Phoenix each have their own distinctive characteristics.
+Although they are situated about 120 miles apart, the Arizona cities of Tucson and Phoenix each have their own distinctive characteristics.
 Many people who have lived in both areas tend to prefer one over the other, but the reasons behind the choice often come down to personal preferences.
-When comparing Tucson and Phoenix, you should first evaluate what you are looking for in a retirement town.
+We're comparing Tucson and Phoenix to help you decide which retirement destination is best for you.

 A Big Size Difference

 Size, both in population and geography, is one of the more obvious distinctions between the cities of Tucson and Phoenix.
 Though these two cities are the largest in the state of Arizona, there is a vast size difference between the two.
 Sprawling over 475 square miles, Phoenix is more than double the land size of Tucson, which is reflected in the cities’ population data.

 According to the U.S. Census Bureau’s 2006 estimate, the city of Tucson had a population of 518,956, while the city of Phoenix’s population had climbed to 1,512,986.
 Both cities have grown since that time.

 Cost of living is an important factor when comparing cities for relocation.
 In general, it costs a bit less to live in Tucson than in Phoenix.
 Food, housing, healthcare, and transportation costs are all around two to three percent less in Tucson.
 Yet, the cost of utilities brings the most savings, as utility rates in Tucson average six to seven percent less than the rates in Phoenix.

 When it comes to weather, both Tucson and Phoenix have arid, desert climates.
 However, Tucson’s higher elevation makes it generally cooler than Phoenix.
 Tucson also receives more rainfall throughout the year.
 Both cities experience monsoon periods with more rainfall occurring from early July to mid-September.
 However, the rain in Phoenix is scarce in the earlier part of summer.